 Hlavna stanica Bratislava has six platforms.
 Announcements of train arrivals, departures and delays are made in Slovak, English and German.
 There are also several ATM machines, food stands and a luggage storage service, which is open from 6:15 am until 7:30 pm.

 Where can you buy the tickets?

 Although there are plenty of ticket counters, many of them are normally closed, which results in long queues.
 Therefore, it is wiser to buy a ticket in advance (consider using the ticket counter in Klemensova Street headquarters of the Slovak Railways, open daily until 2:30 pm) or to arrive earlier to purchase a ticket.

 Note that there are two kinds of counters - marked by logos.
 Those with the KVC sign are full service, including international tickets.
 Most counters accept credit card payment.

-The main train station is easily accessible by public transportation.
+The main train station is easily accessible by public transport.
 It is also the place from which all night buses depart.

 The lines 32, 41, 61, 74, 93 serve the main train station.
 Bus 32 goes to the borough Karlova Ves – Dlhe Diely.
 Bus 41 goes to Machnac, which is in the old town.
 Bus 61 leads to the airport and passes the Ondrej Nepela Hockey Arena.
 Bus 74 heads for Vlcie Hrdlo, which is near the Slovnaft refinery.
 Bus 93 goes into Petrzalka, making a stop near the Petrzalka train station.

-Also see our information on other Bratislava train stations.
+Also see additional information on other Bratislava train stations.